 Michael Whistler Managing Director, American Center for the Teaching of Shakespeare in the Classroom

 Michael Whistler has worked within open access classrooms for over 15 years, using applied arts and literature as a tool to open up dense texts and ethical issues for students of economically and socially diverse backgrounds.
-His teaching practice uses improvisation and Spolin games work to teach a variety of subjects in Theatre Arts (including Shakespeare) with tools to open up critical thinking, analysis, close reading, ethics, grit, and agency for his students.
+His teaching practice uses improvisation and Spolin games work to teach a variety of subjects in Theatre Arts (including Shakespeare) with tools to open up critical thinking, analysis, close reading, ethics, resiliency, and agency for his students.
 His work includes using gamesplay and interactive practices to create programming for English language learners and young people on the autism spectrum, and he has also worked in K-12 schools as a visiting teaching artist, crafting and delivering interactive programs on subjects ranging from playwriting to abuse awareness.

 His work within his community includes creating, funding, and managing community projects across Montgomery County, Pennsylvania; implementing theatre to engage students and community members in empathetic, authentic learning experiences to explore cultural diversity, housing insecurity, as well as suicide prevention and awareness.